belfinor/fcounter/README.md

 # fcounter

-Work with counter in a text file
+Simple incremental counter that stores the value in a text file

 # Install